PhD ECEng Microfluidics & Synthetic Biology Shih Microfluidics Lab, Concordia University, Montréal, CA

 Bioengineer, science communicator.
 PhD Researcher at the Shih Microfluidics Lab, community manager and co-founder at Bricobio, your local Montréal DIYBio lab, freelance biotech consultant.
-I’m also on the SynBio Canada’s Steering Committee as a Community Officer, involved with iGEM as judge and iGEM Concordia instructor.
+I’m also on the SynBio Canada’s Steering Committee as a Community Officer, involved with iGEMHQ as judge + Safety and security Commitee and iGEM Concordia instructor.

 For my day time job (PhD), I build cool things, like control systems that can make you play with cells and droplets on a chip.

 Otherwise, I grow cool things, like Kombucha leather lamps, fermented mustard …

 Feel like sending me an interesting ebook? (only .mobi files)

 Academic interests: Microfluidics, (mammalian) synthetic biology, ecosystem engineering, gene drives, soil microbiota.

 Other: Traveling, outdoor adventures and photography/art.

 Davis, A. N., Samlali, K., Kapadia, J. B., Perreault, J., Shih, S. C. C., & Kharma, N. (2021).
 Digital Microfluidics Chips for the Execution and Real-Time Monitoring of Multiple Ribozymatic Cleavage Reactions.
 ACS Omega, 6(35), 22514–22524.
 DOI